mdn/content/files/en-us/web/css/system-color/index.md

 - `WindowFrame` {{Deprecated_Inline}}
   - : Window frame.
 Same as `ButtonBorder`.
 - `WindowText` {{Deprecated_Inline}}
   - : Text in windows.
 Should be used with the `Window` background color.
-Same as `Canvas`.
+Same as `CanvasText`.

 ## Examples